Irish finance minister calls for scrutiny of mortgage rate bill

-BRIEF-Hainan Pearl River to cancel delisting risk warning, share trade to halt for one day

-* Says share trade to halt on May 18, then resumes on May 19 after it cancels delisting risk warning

-DUBLIN May 17 Proposed legislation by Ireland's main opposition party to hand the central bank power to intervene in setting mortgage rates is deeply flawed and needs to be reviewed, the Irish finance minister said on Tuesday.
+DUBLIN Proposed legislation by Ireland's main opposition party to hand the country's central bank power to intervene in setting mortgage rates is deeply flawed and needs to be reviewed, Ireland's finance minister said on Tuesday.

-Fianna Fail, the country's second largest party, will table the bill later on Tuesday in the first legislative test for Ireland's new minority government, which does not have sufficient votes in parliament to dismiss opposition proposals.
+Fianna Fail, the country's second largest party, tabled the bill on Tuesday in the first legislative test for Ireland's new minority government, which does not have sufficient votes in parliament to dismiss opposition proposals.

 Finance Minister Michael Noonan said some provisions in the bill appeared to be unconstitutional.
 The European Central Bank would need to be consulted before it could be enacted, he said, adding the central bank did not wish to regulate interest rates.